Happy 10th birthday to the SABR/Baseball-Reference Encyclopedia. Thanks to all those who have contributed and welcome to any who wish to contribute.

 When Havana moved to Jersey City, NJ and became the Jersey City Jerseys in 1960, manager Tony Castano resigned to remain in Cuba.
 Reyes replaced him as pilot of the team.
 They finished 76-77 and were 70-82 in 1961, their only full year as the Jerseys.

 Reyes was elected to the Cuban Baseball Hall of Fame in 1972 by the Federacion de Peloteros Profesionales Cubanos en el Exilio (Federation of Cuban Professional Players in Exile).
 Nap died in 1995.
-He was voted into the Cuban Sports Hall of Fame in 2007.
+He was voted into the Caribbean Baseball Hall of Fame in 2015.